 To install help2man, you may or may not need the Perl module called "Locale::gettext".
 If you have problems installing help2manDownload gettext and extract.
 Change directory into the gettext directory and run the following commands to install the module.

 perl Makefile.PL make make test make install

-Now follow the GPC installation instructions.
-You configure and make the GPC libraries.
+Download the GPC sources.
+You can use our GPC-20070904 archive.
+Follow the generic GPC compile instructions here.
+Configure and make the GPC libraries.
 When it comes to installing, we recommend that you install GPC with its own copy of GCC.
 Enter the gcc directory in your build area and type: